LibEMG/libemg/docs/source/documentation/classification/post_processing_doc.md

 classifier.add_velocity(train_windows, train_labels)
 ```

 Figure 1 shows the decision stream (i.e., the predictions over time) of a classifier with no postprocessing, rejection, and majority voting.
-In this example, the shaded regions show the ground truth label, whereas the colour of each point represents its predicted label.
+In this example, the shaded regions show the ground truth label, whereas the colour of each point represents the predicted label.
 All black points indicate predictions that have been rejected.

 ![alt text](decision_stream.png)
 <center> <p> Figure 1: Decision Stream of No Post Processing, Rejection, and Majority Voting.
 This can be created using the <b>.visualize()</b> method call. </p> </center>